johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

 # Adobe-AEM-with-DTM-and-Analytics
 Configure Your Adobe AEM Site for DTM and Analytics

-To configure Adobe Experience Manager (AEM) for Dynamic Tag Management (DTM) and Analytics:
+The following instructions provide guidance on configuring Adobe Experience Manager (AEM) with Dynamic Tag Management (DTM) and Adobe Analytics.
+Although your AEM site may differ from the example site used below, you can use the steps as a guide for setting up your own configuration.

+To configure AEM for DTM and Analytics:

 1. From your Adobe [DTM Account Dashboard](https://dtm.adobe.com), click on your company name.